justEstif/project-members-only/notes.md

 ## Writing Messages

 1. Create the home page
+    - Homepage
+       - messages
+       - form
+        - input for message
+        - submit input, pass value to db, get home page(reloads)
 2. Create the write messages page
+  - if there is a user show the form, else don't but still show the messages

 - could we have home page have an input section at the bottom, that
 - the home page(messages) get all the messages and shows them